What is constipation?

 When should you contact a health care provider?

 Do not hesitate to contact your child's health care provider if you have any questions or concerns about your child's bowel habits or patterns.
 The National Institutes of Health recommends that you talk to your child's health care provider if:

-Episodes of constipation last longer than two weeks.
+Episodes of constipation last longer than 2 weeks.

 The child is unable to participate in normal activities because of constipation.